Librarians and repository managers may engage with persistent identifiers in several ways.

 Interacting with Researchers

-Research Support or Scholarly Communications Librarians and Repository Managers require a knowledge of PIDs as several PIDs form a key part of metadata for resources held in repositories such as DOIs for the version of record of journal articles and ORCIDs to identify researchers.
-Researchers are also encouraged to assign DOIs for datasets and for this reason an understanding of how persistent identifiers work can be helpful when providing advice and guidance.
+Research Support or Scholarly Communications Librarians and Repository Managers require knowledge of PIDs as several PIDs form a key part of metadata for resources held in repositories such as DOIs for the version of record of journal articles and ORCIDs to identify researchers.
+Researchers are also encouraged or event required to assign DOIs for datasets and for this reason an understanding of how persistent identifiers work can be helpful when providing advice and guidance.